vinh0604/playground/iterations/030_iteration_2.md

 WORKDIR /app/
 ```
 A Dockerfile is pretty much like a Makefile for containers.
 In this case, it takes the ```harbormaster/ruby:latest``` image as base image and copies the current working directory into the container (under ```/app```).

+Note: [harbormaster/ruby:latest](https://index.docker.io/u/harbormaster/ruby/) is a ready to go Ruby image and built via the Docker Index.

 One interesting thing to know about Dockerfiles: Each step equals to a separate commit to the resulting Docker image and therefore will be cached for the next time you'll build the file.
 This is beneficial when you have expensive build steps in your Dockerfile.